0qln/Nephrid/tuning/src/eval_model/IDEAS.md

 - larger batchsizes in earlier phases to encourage discovery of more basic rules

+#### Phase 0 (MateIn1s)

+overfitting the value to a win seems to resolve itself in later phases, because atleast we can easily farm a good policy.

 ### Selfplay

 - even in early phases, where we learn mateInX, we allow for deeper than X plies in the selfplay to allow to punish bad moves